Shariq026926/Project_Management_Assignment_1/README.md

 ## Team Roles

 The project is developed by a team of three members.
-A skills assessment was conducted with the team members and I, as project manager, I assign tasks and monitor progress.
+A skills assessment was conducted with the team members and I, as project manager, have assigned tasks and will monitor the progress.

 - **Shariq Haque** - Project Manager
   __Skills__: